 Their historical value was only noticed at the end of the 19th century, documents that were up to 850 years old.

-Then we will look inside the “hanging church” in the immediate vicinity.
+We will also have time to look inside the “hanging church” in the immediate vicinity.
 And then it’s time for lunch, which is included in the price.

-Here, Yasmine El Dorghamy, assistant professor from the American University in Cairo, will take over for a while.
-We have had her give a lecture and guide us through the textile gallery, which is her specialty.
-Textiles from the earliest times of Egypt to the present day.
-She is a fantastic and charismatic communicator.
-Here you will get 5000 years of Egyptian history through the clothing of the population.
+Here, Yasmine El Dorghamy, assistant professor of the American University in Cairo, will take over for a while.
+She will give a lecture and guide us through the textile gallery, which is her specialty.
+Textiles of the earliest times of Egypt and to the present day.
+She is a great communicator.
+You will get 5000 years of Egyptian history through the clothing of the population.

 Her C/V: